AGMs

 Audit tenure question

-How long has the current audit firm been in place, when we did we last run a full tender for the job and when are we next intending to tender our audit work?
+Price Young Dell KG has been out external auditor for more than 20 years.
+Over that period, how many times have we tendered the external audit contract, when did we last run a full tender for the job and when are we next intending to tender our audit work?

 Opposition to 10% additional placement capacity